 Kingfisher's score of 71 is higher than 83% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2025, Kingfisher's total carbon emissions reached approximately 19,700,000,000 kg CO2e globally, with significant contributions from Scope 1, 2, and 3 emissions.
-Specifically, Scope 1 emissions were about 83,581,000 kg CO2e, while Scope 2 emissions totalled approximately 11,374,000 kg CO2e (market-based).
-The majority of emissions stemmed from Scope 3, amounting to about 17,313,323,000 kg CO2e, primarily from the use of sold products (approximately 14,008,171,000 kg CO2e) and purchased goods and services (around 3,305,152,000 kg CO2e).
-Kingfisher has set ambitious targets to reduce its carbon footprint.
-The company aims for a 37.8% reduction in absolute Scope 1 and 2 emissions by 2025, using a 2016/17 baseline.
-As of 2023, Kingfisher reported a remarkable 62% reduction in these emissions, surpassing its initial target.
-Additionally, the company is committed to achieving net-zero emissions for its operations (Scope 1 and 2) by the end of FY 2040/41, in alignment with the Science Based Targets initiative (SBTi) standards.
-In summary, Kingfisher is actively working towards significant emissions reductions and long-term sustainability goals, demonstrating a strong commitment to addressing climate change while maintaining transparency in its reporting and progress.
+In 2025, Kingfisher's total carbon emissions reached approximately 19,700,000,000 kg CO2e, with significant contributions from Scope 1, Scope 2, and Scope 3 emissions.
+Specifically, Scope 1 emissions were about 83,581,000 kg CO2e, while Scope 2 emissions totalled approximately 11,374,000 kg CO2e (market-based) and 94,743,000 kg CO2e (location-based).
+The majority of emissions stemmed from Scope 3, amounting to approximately 17,313,323,000 kg CO2e, primarily from the use of sold products (about 14,008,171,000 kg CO2e) and purchased goods and services (approximately 3,305,152,000 kg CO2e).
+Kingfisher has set ambitious climate commitments, aiming for a 37.8% reduction in absolute Scope 1 and 2 emissions by 2025, using a 2016/17 baseline.
+As of 2023, they reported a remarkable 62% reduction in these emissions, surpassing their target.
+Additionally, they are committed to reducing Scope 3 emissions from the use of sold products and purchased goods and services by 40% per £ million turnover by 2025, based on a 2017 baseline.
+Looking towards the future, Kingfisher aims to achieve net-zero emissions for their operations (Scope 1 and 2) by the end of FY 2040/41, aligning with the Science Based Targets initiative’s Corporate Net Zero Standard.
+This commitment reflects their dedication to supporting global efforts to combat climate change and transition towards a sustainable future.

 Access structured emissions data, company-specific emission factors, and source documents